It’s that time of year! It’s time for baby’s first Christmas photoshoot. Who doesn’t get excited about baby’s first Christmas?

 There are endless adorable baby Christmas photo ideas for twins on Pinterest.
 There are the two onesies that each spell one-half of the word “Noel.”
-There are also onesies that say naughty and nice.
-And of course, if you’re lucky enough to have triplets or more, there are onesies or shirts that each say “ho.”
+Some onesies say naughty and nice.
+And of course, if you’re lucky enough to have triplets or more, there are onesies or shirts that each says “ho.”
 One onesie alone is just strange but all lined up you get “ho, ho, ho!”
 Santa would be proud!

-Newborn twins may be the easiest twins to photograph, whether it’s for a Christmas shoot or not.
+Newborn twins may be the easiest twins to photograph, whether it’s for a Christmas shoot or other time of year.
 You can just bundle them up together, as they were in the womb, and it makes for a beautiful shot.
 To make your newborn twin shoot more Christmasy, add some gold, red or green accessories.

 Baby and Dog Christmas Photo Ideas

-There aren’t many Christmas photos on Instagram of babies and dogs together.
-But there are a ton of Christmas dog photos.
+There aren’t many Christmas photos on Instagram of babies and dogs together, but there are a ton of Christmas dog photos.
 Why not put the two together?
 One of the cutest ideas on Pinterest is dressing your dog and your baby up in matching Christmas pajamas.
-There’s almost nothing cuter than a dog in people clothes, second only to a baby or toddler in their pajamas.
+There’s almost nothing cuter than a dog in people’s clothes, second only to a baby or toddler in their pajamas.